evangriffiths/makemore/notes.md

         [0.2000, 0.2000, 0.2000, 0.2000, 0.2000, 0.0000],
         [0.1667, 0.1667, 0.1667, 0.1667, 0.1667, 0.1667]])
 """
-aggregated_y = z @ y
+aggregated_y = w @ y

 # Note you can also get `z` by doing a row-wise softmax of a zeros tensor with
 # `-inf`s in the upper right triangle:
 w = torch.zeros(T, T)
 w = w.masked_fill(torch.tril(torch.ones(T, T)) == 0, float("-inf"))
 print(w)
-z = torch.nn.functional.softmax(z, dim=-1)
+w = torch.nn.functional.softmax(w, dim=-1)
-assert torch.allclose(z @ y == aggregated_y)
+assert torch.allclose(w @ y == aggregated_y)
 ```

-The matrix `z` defines the 'Affinities' - how much do we want to weight the embedding of each preceding token when aggregating the result for a give token.
+The matrix `w` defines the 'Affinities' - how much do we want to weight the embedding of each preceding token when aggregating the result for a give token.
 These are the weightings of the aggregation function.
 The `-inf` values indicate that we want to ignore all 'future' tokens.

 So now we have a way of considering all previous tokens within the context when predicting the next token.
 But we're missing two ingredients to get to self-attention: